Shalumishra-create/ShaluRepo/README.md

 # ShaluRepo
 ***********************
-This line is added from MAIN branch
+This line is added from CONFLICT branch
 This repository is created to learn GitHub basics.
 Editing this file using VS Code.
 This change is made on a feature branch.